berke/datacom/README.md

 Other programs include:

-- test_distinguisher: Strict Avalanche Criterion distinguisher for reduced-round Tea based on the papers by Julio C. Hernandez and Pedro Isasi
+- test_distinguisher.rs: Strict Avalanche Criterion distinguisher for reduced-round Tea based on the papers by Julio C. Hernandez and Pedro Isasi
-- test_revealer: Attempt to find key revealing bits using SAT, again for reduced rounds Tea, with a brute-force pre-filter.
+- test_revealer.rs: Attempt to find key revealing bits using SAT, again for reduced rounds Tea, with a brute-force pre-filter.
+- main.rs: A time memory trade-off experiment.